GamePalsDoinCode/scrumsistant/README.md

 [every time], run the front end [in the scrumsistant subdir]

-    ng serve [--open, will open a tab to the right url for you]
+    ng serve [--open, will open a tab to the right url for you] [itll run for a bit, print out a bunch of shit, eventually you'll get either nice green or red compiler errors]